MODERN & CONTEMPORARY ART

 transfer, to the buyer, upon proof of exportation.

-to present the lot once more on sale on the condition that any possible difference between the first
+or to present the lot once more on sale on the condition that any possible difference between

 As a courtesy we accept payment by Bank transfer in euros, Visa, MasterCard as well as Amex